Most Amazon URLs are long and ugly. This is a problem if you’re an Amazon seller trying to send off-Amazon traffic to your product listing.

 Why LandingCube’s Amazon Link Shortener is the Best Tool For You

-We’ve gone over why link shortening and link management is important – now here’s the tool you want to use.
+We’ve gone over why managing your Amazon links and using a link shortener is important – now here’s the tool you want to use.

 Watch this short video for an introduction, and read more about the key features below.